Dobbs Ferry, New York: Geography

 Dobbs Ferry is located at 41°0′46″N 73°51′58″W (41.012729, −73.866026).

 According to the United States Census Bureau, the village has a total area of 3.2 sqmi, of which 2.4 sqmi is land and 0.7 sqmi, or 23.03%, is water.

 The village is bounded on the west by the Hudson River, and on the east by the Saw Mill River.
 Wickers Creek (name derived from the indigenous Weckquaesgeek) runs east to west through the center of the village from its main source in the Juhring Nature Preserve, Todd's Pond.

 The village consists of a series of neighborhoods as defined in the 2010 Vision Plan, the Master Plan for the village.
 These neighborhoods are not popularly recognized as of 2014.
 As the Vision Plan states, "Sometimes the boundaries of these neighborhoods are clearly defined, but other times less so.
 Where necessary, boundaries have been interpolated."
 The neighborhoods are: Springhurst Park, Broadway, Wickers Creek, Waterfront, Old Town, Fairmead, Riverview Manor, Villard, Osborne, Belden, Maple, Walgrove, Virginia, Beacon Hill, Campuses and Woods, Parkway, Southfield, Knoll, Northfield, and Juhring.
 (Homes in Juhring are commonly referred to by real estate brokers as part of the Ardsley Park neighborhood, which encompasses the Juhring neighborhood in Dobbs Ferry and the Ardsley-on-Hudson neighborhood of Irvington, New York).

 Climate

 Education

 A majority of the village is within the Dobbs Ferry Union Free School District, which consists of Springhurst Elementary, grades K–5, Dobbs Ferry Middle School, grades 6–8, and the Dobbs Ferry High School, grades 9–12.

+Other parts of Dobbs Ferry are in Ardsley Union Free School District.

-Mercy College, a private institution with undergraduate and graduate programs, has its main campus in Dobbs Ferry.
+Mercy University, a private institution with undergraduate and graduate programs, has its main campus in Dobbs Ferry.
 Our Lady of Victory Academy, a local parochial school offering grades 9–12 for girls, was located on the campus of Mercy College until its closing in 2011.

 The Masters School is a private school located south of the town center that offers grades 5–12 for boys and girls.
 It is a boarding or day school that was founded in 1877 by Eliza Masters.
 The school contains a mansion called Estherwood.

 An Alcott Montessori School is located in the town.